Illustration of men with varying leg sizes.

 Illustration of a doctor checking a skinny and muscular man to see if they're healthy.

 Now, there are heavy compound upper-body lifts, too, such as the chin-up, the overhead press, and the bench press.
-But there’s a reason why people dread doing ten-rep sets of squats and deadlifts more than they dread a ten-rep set of the bench press.
+But there’s a reason why people dread doing ten-rep sets of squats and deadlifts more than they dread a ten-rep set of bench presses.
 With the upper-body lifts, we aren’t engaging as much overall muscle mass, and so our aerobic systems aren’t being worked nearly as hard.
 The cardiovascular adaptations aren’t comparable.

 To make things even more interesting, ten weeks of doing heavy squats has been shown to double our expression of a gene (PPAR-delta) that improves our ability to burn fat for energy (study).
 Not only could this make it easier to burn fat, but it could also potentially make it easier to stay leaner.
 And this is just one gene.
 The squat is a huge lift, and rigorous squat training causes us to adapt on many, many levels.